operand/agency/docs/README.md

 }
 ```

-Note that when sending, you may not need to send this entire structure.
-The `id`
+Note that when sending, you may not need to supply this entire structure.
+The
-and `meta` fields are optional.
-Additionally, the `from` field is automatically
+`id` and `meta` fields are optional.
+Additionally, the `from` field is
-populated for you in the `send()` method.
+automatically populated for you in the `send()` method.

 A minimal example of calling `Agent.send()` with only the required fields would
-be:
+look like:

 ```python
 my_agent.send({